tanguyhdn/tanguyhdn.github.io/content/project/_index.md

   show_sidebar_adunit: false
   text_link_label: ""
   text_link_url: ""
-  title: A Project Portfolio To Grow
+  title: Building with Data — My Project Showcase
-title: A Project Portfolio To Grow
+title: Building with Data — My Project Showcase
 ---

 ** No content for the project index.
 This file provides front matter for the blog including the layout and boolean options. **